Diego Trujillo

-Diego Ignacio Trujillo Dangond (born June 30, 1960) is a Colombian film and television actor.
-He is best known for playing Walter Blanco in Metástasis, a Colombian remake of Breaking Bad.
+Diego Ignacio Trujillo Dangond (born June 30, 1960) is a Colombian actor, architect and comedian.
+He is known for playing Walter Blanco in Metástasis, a Colombian remake of Breaking Bad.

 Life and career

-Trujillo studied at the Gimnasio Moderno school in Bogotá, where he occasionally did theatre as a hobby.
+Diego Ignacio Trujillo Dangond was born on June 30, 1960, in Bogotá.
+He studied at the Gimnasio Moderno school, where he occasionally did theatre as a hobby.
 After graduating, he decided to study architecture at the Pilot University of Colombia, and worked in that profession for twelve years.

-In television he has had a long history and since 1993 has acted in many telenovelas.
+He has had a long history in television and has acted in many telenovelas since 1993.

 His film career began in 2000 with his work in Taylor Hackford's film Proof of Life, starring Meg Ryan and Russell Crowe, in which he was cast because of his excellent command of English.

 In 2013, Trujillo was cast as Walter Blanco in the Spanish-language remake of Breaking Bad entitled Metástasis.